🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 Med

 Decision shortcut: If you want the safest daily routine, prioritize entry height, seat stability, and reachable controls first.
-Then add comfort features only if they increase daily use.
+Then add comfort features only if they increase the likelihood you use the tub consistently.
 This keeps the decision clear and prevents buyer regret.

 Pricing factors in California: what changes the quote most.